tagorenathv/iot-saas/README.md

   - devices master data created by Admin - contains device information
   - Rules: Any can Ready-Only
   - Indexes:
-    - Search index: on field title as type Autocomplete for device search AutoCompletions
+    - `Atlas Search` index: on field title as type Autocomplete for device titles AutoCompletions
-    - Text index: on field title & description
+    - `Text Index`: on field title & description for full-text search
 - user_device_subscriptions:
   - on user subscribing a device, entry will be placed to this collection
   - suspended field specifies if user Suspended or Resumed device